stenoe/FEDS/Challenge/README.md

 To cut the video and to transform it into the right formats, I use DaVinci Resolve https://www.blackmagicdesign.com/products/davinciresolve.
 This software has a free version option but you may need to sign up with email.
 The free version is perfect to anything that is needed.

-There are into videos on youtube if you want to check out how to use these.
+There are intro videos on youtube if you want to check out how to use these.

 _You can of course use any other software you are familiar with._